AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Request logic functions.md

     say('check uri query string fail. regex mode')
 }
 ``` |
-|Response parameters|-   Returns the parameters in the request if the pattern parameter is not included in the request.
+|Return value|-   Returns the parameters in the request if the pattern parameter is not included in the request.
 Data type: string.
--   Returns a value of true if the pattern parameter is included in the request and the request matches the match conditions.
-Otherwise, a value of false is returned.
-A value of false indicates that no condition is matched.
+-   If the pattern parameter is included in the request and the request matches the match conditions, a value of true is returned.
+If no condition is matched, a value of false is returned.

-Response parameters of this example:
+Sample return values:

 ```
-Request: /path1/path2/path3/path4? mode=req5&token=34Deasd#243
+Request: /path1/path2/path3/path4?mode=req5&token=34Deasd#243
 Response:
 req_uri_query_string: mode=req5&token=34Deasd
 check uri query string fail. plain mode